Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LgOQ-5jwczg.md

 ### Transcript

-> oh doing all this work in the game to earn a 10-piece bucket of chicken ah 10-piece bucket of this doggo hello much more crunchy sounds delicious you know what i bet it is i bet it is delicious yeah i need that doggo crunch exactly exactly
+> oh doing all this work in the game to earn a 10-piece bucket of chicken ah 10-piece bucket of this doggo hello much more crunchy sounds delicious you know what I bet it is I bet it is delicious yeah I need that doggo crunch exactly exactly